fnurl/qmk_firmware/keyboards/planck/keymaps/fnurlspace/readme.md

 `Right Space`, then tap `Left Space`.
 I have found this quite intuitive, as the `Enter` key sequence is a forward moving left to right movement whereas the `Backspace` key sequence is a backward moving right to left movement.

+A standard US version can be toggled from the `NAV` layer.

 ## PLEFT and PRIGHT layers